kamilburda/gimp-python-wrappers/README.md

 The `pdb.last_error` attribute contains an error message if the last function called via `pdb` failed.
 Likewise, this does not apply to layer effects.

-### Registering your Python plug-in procedures
+### Registering your Python plug-in with wrappers

 1. Copy the `wrappers/procedure.py` module to your plug-in directory.
-2. Within the main file of your plug-in (a Python script with same name as its parent directory) import the `procedure` module and call `procedure.register_procedure()` to register a single PDB procedure.
+2. Within the main file of your plug-in (a Python script with same name as its parent directory) import the `procedure` module and call `procedure.register_procedure()` to register a single plug-in procedure.
 See the bottom of the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py) for an example.
 The `procedure.register_procedure()` function documentation contains details on the parameters and how they must be formatted.
 3. At the end of your main Python module, call `procedure.main()`.

-### Running the Stub Generator
+### Refreshing the stub file by running the stub generator

 While this repository provides a pre-generated stub file, it may quickly become obsolete in future GIMP versions and does not display hints for custom plug-ins and scripts you have installed.
 In such cases, you may want to generate the stub file yourself as described below.